 Charlie Kaufman: (speaking into tape recorder) We open on Charlie Kaufman.
 Fat, old, bald, repulsive, sitting in a Hollywood restaurant, across from Valerie Thomas, a lovely, statuesque film executive.
 Kaufman, trying to get a writing assignment, wanting to impress her, sweats profusely.
 Fat, bald Kaufman paces furiously in his bedroom.
 He speaks into his hand held tape recorder, and he says: "Charlie Kaufman.
 Fat, bald, repulsive, old, sits at a Hollywood restaurant with Valerie Thomas..."

-- In the movie Spaceballs, the villains actually put in a video of their own movie, and go to the scene where they are watching it, seeing an infinite number of themselves watching themselves.
+- Played for Laughs in Spaceballs.
+The villains actually put in a video of their own movie, and go to the scene where they are watching it, seeing an infinite number of themselves watching themselves.

 Dark Helmet: What the hell am I looking at?
 When does this happen in the movie?Colonel Sandurz: Now!
 You're looking at now, sir!
 Everything that happens now is happening now.Dark Helmet: What happened to "then"?Colonel Sandurz: We passed it.